A Miniature Pumpkin Garden: Creating Happy Places

 Where is your happy place?

-We took a centerpiece that was made for Halloween – it was a miniature greenhouse carved out of ghost pumpkin where we had cut the pumpkin in half, and carved windows into the top half to make it look like a greenhouse, more or less.
-We planted some young starts, moss and grasses that love to be indoors, into the bottom half.
-We added couple of mini pumpkins, a tea light, a wee bench to sit on, and a couple of tombstones and created a very haunted mini garden for a centerpiece for the Halloween table.
+We took a centerpiece that was made just for Halloween – it was a miniature greenhouse carved out of ghost pumpkin where we had cut the pumpkin in half, and carved windows into the top half to make it look like a greenhouse and left the bottom to plant in.
+We added some young starts, moss and grasses that love to be indoors, and made sure we used “clean” indoor potting soil.
+Then we added couple of mini pumpkins, a tea light, a wee bench to sit on, a couple of tombstones and created a very, very haunted mini garden for a centerpiece for our Halloween table.

-And now, we want to turn that into a happy place, and pack up the Halloween décor until next year.
+And now, we want to turn that into a another happy place to extend our ROI (return on investment :o) a bit further and pack up the Halloween décor until next year.

-(Keep in mind that this is planted in a pumpkin and will only last a couple of weeks.
-Keep on a plate and it cool.)
+Keep in mind that this is planted in a pumpkin and will ONLY LAST A COUPLE OF WEEKS.
+Keep on a plate too keep it cool and enjoy it while it lasts.

 We took out the tea light out and put in a wee pool with that lovely Caribbean blue color.
 Added miniature garden art: a rusted fish stake.
-Poured a beach on one side of the pond with some superfine sand.
-Borrowed an idea from Thryza (the Terrarium Artist in my previous blog post), and sprinkled in some tiny beads to add some sparkle and zest to the scene.
+Poured a beach on one side of the pond with some superfine sand, sprinkled in some tiny beads to add some sparkle and zest to the scene.
 Found some tiny shells – and oh, don’t forget a log to sit on!

 Ahhhh, now isn’t that better?
 Now, you can escape anytime you like.